Cultivating Love – by Addison Albright

 “Don’t hold your breath.”

-“Good night Joe.
+“Goodnight Joe.
 I aim to please.”
-This time, he pressed the END button quickly.
+This time, he disconnected the call quickly.

-Jesus, what was with him?
+He shook his head.
+What was with him?
 His strong need for Joe was absurd.
-They often went several days without sex.
-He shook his head and put it down to a combination of not seeing each other at all for days and the emotional turmoil of having his entire life turned upside down.
+It wasn’t as if they’d never gone a few days without sex.
+He snorted and put it down to a combination of not seeing each other at all for days and the emotional turmoil of having his entire life turned upside down.